-Usually overly crowded with locals and tourists alike, we lucked out and had the views entirely to ourselves because of visiting in November and the weather not being great.
+Usually overly crowded, we lucked out and had the views entirely to ourselves because of non-ideal weather.
 Luckily, we arrived to the top and snapped a few photos right before the clouds socked in the view and we were caught in mystical mist.

-You’ve probably worked up an appetite after taking your Instagram-worthy shots and doing yoga poses atop the rock.
+You’ve probably worked up an appetite after all this hiking.
 Well, your timing is perfect!
 Head on down to Bluhouse Market & Cafe located in the quaint small town of Deep Cove, just a five-minute walk from the Quarry Rock trailhead.
 This adorable vegetarian, local, organic cafe will welcome you warmly.

-I was so excited by their delicious menu of smoothies and protein bowls along with their plethora of raw and baked homemade goods, including my favorite dessert EVER…the NANAIMO BAR!!!
+I was so excited by their delicious menu of smoothies and protein bowls along with their plethora of raw and baked homemade goods, including my favorite Canadian dessert…the NANAIMO BAR!!!

 What is a Nanaimo Bar, you ask?
 Well, besides the most delicious dessert you will find in Canada (wildly biased and subjective opinion), it is a dessert that requires no baking.
 It consists of a chocolate and crumb crust base, layered with custard-flavored butter icing and topped with melted chocolate.
 Are you drooling yet?